Git-K3rnel/My_Designed_CTFs/BlackHole1/README.md

 This is the first machine in `BlackHole` series, it is designed to be a boot2root ctf so you need to become root on this machine and

-get the flag under `/root/root.txt`, it is supposed to be an easy box depending on your skill set
+get the flag under `/root/root.txt`, it is supposed to be an easy box depending on your skill set.

 Difficulty: Easy-Medium